 Most TPM applications use a client/server architecture in which an application client requests services and an application server provides them.
-The examples shown in "Examples of Precompiler Applications" on page 19-14 use such a client/server model.
+The examples shown in "Examples of Precompiler Applications" use such a client/server model.
 A service is a logical unit of work that, for Oracle Database as the resource manager, comprises a set of SQL statements that perform a related unit of work.